pulp/pulpcore/docs/dev/guides/git.md

 git+https://github.com/pulp/pulpcore@refs/heads/main
 ```

 to `ci_requirements.txt` in the plugin PR.
 Make sure that file is covered by `MANIFEST.in`.
-Also
-bump the requirement on `pulpcore` in `requirements.txt` to at least the current `dev` version if
+Also bump the requirement on `pulpcore` in `requirements.txt` or `pyproject.toml` to at least the current `dev` version
-you want to be sure the `lower bounds` scenario passes.
+if you want to be sure the `lower bounds` scenario passes.

 This works accordingly for depending on other plugins.